Saturday, May 2, 2020

 "More and more I find the music taking equal precedence with the other events around me, gently enveloping me until I see and hear minute details of everyday life with a fresh, uncluttered clarity.
 Perhaps this experience transcends any emotional reaction I could have."
 (Haskins 2004)

-Even though being lost in the passions is not separate from awakening, this lostness hinders the recognition of it.
-Ordinary mind is, therefore, recognized only when we give up all sense of striving and rest in a state without any effort or mental doing.
-Chökyi Nyingma Rinpoche, speaking from the Tibetan tradition, explains that words like ordinary mind
+Even though being lost in the passions is not separate from awakening, such lostness nevertheless obscures its recognition.
+Ordinary mind is therefore realized only when all striving is relinquished and we rest in a state free from effort or mental doing.
+Chökyi Nyima Rinpoche, speaking from the Tibetan tradition, explains that terms like ordinary mind

 "point at the natural state by describing how our nature already is.
 It is not something we make, not something we construct, or something that we do.
 It is how our basic state is when not doing anything to it whatsoever.
 When we do not try to contrive or form it into anything at all, it is already rigpa, ordinary mind.”
 (2002, 87)